DevExpress/testcafe-examples/examples/check-if-image-loaded/README.md

-# Check If an Image Has Loaded Without Errors
+# Check If an Image Has Loaded

 **Test Code**: [index.js](index.js)

 **Tested Page**: [index.html](index.html)

-This example shows how to check whether an image on the page has loaded without errors.
+This example shows how to check whether an image on the page has loaded.

 The tested page requests an image from the server.
-The server responds with the image after a timeout specified in the request options.
+The server responds with the image after a specified timeout.

-If the image loads without errors, the promise is resolved, otherwise it's rejected.
+If the image loads, the promise is resolved, otherwise it's rejected.

 During the test the `t.expect.ok` method checks the promise's status.